teracyhq-incubator/taxer/README.md

 1. Configure

     1.1.
-From the default taxer with built-in tax middles:
+From the default taxer with built-in tax middleware:

     ```
     const taxer = defaultTaxer();